martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 ## 5. Design and Architecture (AI to Propose, User to Validate)

 ### 5.1.
-Design Philosophy and Principles (Argentic Design - User to Provide Preferences)
+Design Philosophy and Principles (Agentic Design - User to Provide Preferences)
-*User Instruction: L'objectif est un design et une UX/UI de **qualité exceptionnelle, digne des standards "Silicon Valley / Y Combinator"**.
-Veuillez décrire vos préférences esthétiques générales (ex: "look moderne et épuré", "ludique et coloré", "professionnel et sobre").
-Si vous avez des exemples de sites/applications dont le design vous inspire (particulièrement ceux qui incarnent cette excellence), partagez-les.
-Les **'vibe keywords'** (ex: 'énergique et audacieux', 'calme et concentré', 'futuriste et high-tech') sont également très utiles.
-En l'absence de préférences, l'IA proposera un style minimaliste, moderne, avec une typographie soignée, des espacements généreux et une palette de couleurs intentionnelle, visant cette haute qualité.*
+*User Instruction: The goal is an **exceptionally high-quality design and UX/UI, worthy of "Silicon Valley / Y Combinator" standards**.
+Please describe your general aesthetic preferences (e.g., "modern and clean look," "playful and colorful," "professional and sober").
+If you have examples of sites/applications whose design you admire (especially those embodying this excellence), please share them. **'Vibe keywords'** (e.g., 'energetic and bold,' 'calm and focused,' 'futuristic and high-tech') are also very helpful.
+In the absence of preferences, the AI will propose a minimalist, modern style with careful typography, generous spacing, and an intentional color palette, aiming for this high quality.*
-`[User to provide general aesthetic preferences, examples (idéalement YC-style), or 'vibe keywords']`
+`[User to provide general aesthetic preferences, examples (ideally YC-style), or 'vibe keywords']`

-*AI Instruction: Basé sur l'input utilisateur (et l'objectif YC-standard), ou en initialisant avec le style par défaut décrit, établissez les Principes Clés de Design pour CE projet.
-Ces principes doivent explicitement viser l'excellence en UX/UI et guider toutes vos propositions.*
+*AI Instruction: Based on user input (and the YC-standard goal), or by initializing with the default style described, establish the Key Design Principles for THIS project.
+These principles must explicitly aim for UX/UI excellence and guide all your proposals.*
-`[AI to Propose Specific Key Design Principles for User Validation, en insistant sur l'objectif "Y Combinator standard"]`
+`[AI to Propose Specific Key Design Principles for User Validation, emphasizing the "Y Combinator standard" goal]`

 ### 5.2.
 Design System & UI Implementation Strategy (AI to Propose based on User Preferences & Defaults)
 *AI Instruction: Based on user's aesthetic preferences (Section 5.1) and the default stack (Tailwind CSS, Shadcn/ui inspiration), propose the initial `[AI to Propose Project Name] Design System` tokens (primary/secondary colors, typography scale, core spacing units) for `tailwind.config.js`.
 Detail how Shadcn/ui components will be customized to fit this system.
 All visual design proposals are subject to human review.*